Automatic identification of anthropogenic soils potentially suitable for rehabilitation¶

 6.5.
 Detection of elevation changes¶

 The proposed method allows the detection of human activities in aerial photographs.
-Image renewal is at least 1 year, but often more than 3 years.
+Image renewal is in the best case every 1 year, but often more than 3 years.
 Therefore, short or mid-term activities may be missed and the inventory may be incomplete.

 An alternative method is to detect elevation changes456 induced by mass movement, either excavation or filling.
 This can be achieved by subtracting multi-temporal DEM/DSMs for an AoI.